 I had picked up a couple packages of these blotting papers during a sales promotion in the store, I figured stocking up a few is not a problem since I will always use blotting papers and all blotting papers are pretty much the same.
 Boy was I wrong -- these are the worst blotting papers I have ever tried (and I have tried a lot), these sheets very flimsy and barely absorb any oil at all (in fact, they almost remind me of flimsy wax paper!).
 I had to use 5 or 6 sheets at one time just to blot a bit of shine!
 And tea tree is supposed to be good for preventing blemishes -- I swear these blotting papers make me break out more because it doesn't blot well.
 Like another reviewer mentioned below, using tissue paper is better than this.
 Don't waste your money and stay away from this product.
 The Body Shop's Mineral Powder Blotting Tissue is so much better and I always buy those instead.

-Age: 30-35 Skin: Combination, Fair, Cool Hair: Other, Medium Eyes: Green
+Age: 30-35 Skin: Sensitive, Fair Hair: Red, Wavy, Medium Eyes: Green